 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
-Thank you, we appreciate it!
+As an Amazon Associate, we earn from qualifying purchases made on Amazon in addition to other retailers featured on the blog.
+Thank you, we appreciate your support!

 Turks and Caicos is a beautiful island boasting some of the most amazing beaches in the world and some of the clearest water.
-If you are lucky enough to be going there for an island getaway, you will be wondering what to bring!
+If you are lucky enough to be going there for an island getaway, here’s what to bring!

 Embrace the laid back attitude and wear your breezy casual summer attire.
 Pack an extra swimsuit because you’re sure to spend most of your days on that beautiful pound cake sand!

 What to Wear in Turks and Caicos

 Swimwear to Lounge in All Day Long

 Wear a cover up as a dress to run into any beach shops or bars (although it’s casual, you do need to cover up to go inside) or wrap a sarong around your shoulders when you’ve had enough sun.
 A sarong can even double as a scarf or shawl in case it gets a little chilly at night.

 The secret to traveling light is to create a functional but minimalist capsule wardrobe.
 Learn more in my guide!

 Cute Sundresses to Wear On and Off the Sand